 One of the mysteries of the English language finally explained.

-The practice of sleeping in the same bed with one's infant or young child.‘co-sleeping often facilitates a good breastfeeding relationship’
+The practice of parents and young children sleeping in the same bed.‘co-sleeping often facilitates a good breastfeeding relationship’

 - ‘Particular dangers included co-sleeping with parents, maternal smoking and infants sleeping in the prone (lying face down) position.’

 - ‘The former guru recently said he was relaxing his hard-line rules against co-sleeping.’

 - ‘Well, you know, according to a lot of studies that we looked at, bed sharing or co-sleeping is also an important thing and a very personal decision.’

 - ‘We did whatever we had to do to make life easier for the whole family, whether that was co-sleeping, 2 a.m. breastfeeding sessions, or just hiding in the shower as a baby break.’

 - ‘I gather that co-sleeping is somewhat more accepted than when I was little.’

 - ‘No matter how one views this issue, co-sleeping is most likely under-reported by parents.’